eheyden/X-Team-59/x_team_rules.md

 ## How we will communicate difficulties with a task assigned to us
  - Message on slack and communicate about the problem
 ## How we will back up each other to ensure that deadlines are not missed
+- By checking on each other through the weekly report on Slack.